kodecocodes/i9t/contacts/contacts.markdown

 > **Note**: `unifiedContactsMatchingPredicate(_:keysToFetch:)` has a `keysToFetch` parameter that you ultimately ignore by passing in an empty array.
 However, if you were to try to access or modify the contacts that were fetched, it would throw an error because the keys were not fetched.
 If you wanted to access the fetched contacts' first names, for example, you would have to add `CNContactGivenNameKey` to `keysToFetch`.

-Run the app, and try to add the same contact multiple times.
+Run the app, and try to use the **Create Contact** action on the same friend multiple times.
 Once the contact has been added, the app will not add the contact a second time.

 Congratulations – You have now dramatically improved RWConnect and learned a ton about the new Contacts framework while doing so!